Finesim97/finesim97.github.io/app/_posts/2019-01-01-hello-world.md

 one defining my next project.
 The project may be anything in the fields of computer science, molecular biology, bioinformatics, data science or dev ops.
 In molecular biology I will probably choose a topic in one of the *omics and write a little popular science article on it.

 The goal would be to work on that project around 30min every day and so spend 7 to 10 hours on it.
-As an active time tracking proponent using toggl I will be able to keep record of the time I actually spent.
+As an active time tracking proponent, I will be able to keep record of the time I actually spent.
 Every project start will include a outline for my GTD system and the finish post the actual tasks I have completed.

 ## Who am I?